-- Coverage of International Coffee Day. - Number of companies/associations celebrating ICD (e.g. number of events registered on the ICD website). - Number of Agreements with third parties to implement common programmes. - Number of coffee festivals organized in partnership with the ICO.
+- Coverage of International Coffee Day (ICD). - Number of companies/associations celebrating ICD (e.g. number of events registered on the ICD website). - Number of Agreements with third parties to implement common programmes. - Number of events (e.g. cuppings, SCA coffee sessions) hosted at the ICO. - Number of national coffee events in which the ICO participated.